Fort Collins, Colorado: Cycling

 Bicycling is a popular and viable means of transportation in Fort Collins.
 There are more than 280 mi of designated bikeways in Fort Collins, including on-street designated bike lanes, and the Spring Creek and Poudre River Trails, both paved.
 There is also a dirt trail, the 5.8 mi Foothills Trail, parallel to Horsetooth Reservoir from Dixon Reservoir north to Campeau Open Space and Michaud Lane.

 The Fort Collins Bicycle Library lends bicycles to visitors, students, and residents looking to explore the city of Fort Collins.
 There are self-guided tours from the "Bike the Sites" collection, including a Brewery Tour, Environmental Learning Tour, and the Historic Tour.
 The Bike Library is centrally located in the heart of downtown Fort Collins in Old Town Square.
 The City of Fort Collins also encourages use of alternative transportation, like cycling and using public transit, through FC Moves.

 In 2009, the Fort Collins-Loveland metropolitan statistical area (MSA) ranked as the third highest in the United States for percentage of commuters who biked to work (5.6 percent).

 In 2013, the League of American Bicyclists designated Fort Collins a Platinum-level Bicycle Friendly Community – one of four in the United States.
 In 2018, the PeopleForBikes foundation named Fort Collins the no. 1 city in the United States for cycling.

 Electric scooters

 In early 2019, the City of Fort Collins and Colorado State University (CSU) were preparing regulations for the eventual arrival of electric scooters, in order to avoid the problems other cities have had with these.
-After a City Council session on Feb.
-19, the City Government approved scooter regulations, such as specific areas in which scooters must be parked and the observation of dismount zones. in October 2019, The City of Fort Collins and CSU announced a 12-month e-scooter share pilot program partnering with Bird company.
+After a City Council session on Feb 19, the City Government approved scooter regulations, such as specific areas in which scooters must be parked and the observation of dismount zones. in October 2019, The City of Fort Collins and CSU announced a 12-month e-scooter share pilot program partnering with Bird company.

-Commercial shipping

-Parcel service for Fort Collins is provided by FedEx, Airport Express, DHL, Burlington Air Express, UPS, and Purolator.
-Fort Collins has two-day rail freight access to the West Coast or the East Coast and has eight motor freight carriers.
-Many local industrial sites have rail freight spur service.
-The city is served by Union Pacific and Burlington Northern Santa Fe railroads.